 Coronavirus: does a plant-based diet protect against infection?

 How to protect yourself against infection?
-We heard that the coronavirus claimed thousands of lives worldwide, mostly older and sick people.
+We heard that viral infections, mostly among older and sick people, claim thousands of lives worldwide.
 Also, there are infected people with the “COVID-19” virus every day.
-In countries with good health care, the prognosis for surviving coronavirus infection is relatively good.
+The prognosis for surviving infection is relatively good in countries with good health care.
 However, one should not underestimate the risk of Infection.
-But can a vegan diet protect against Infection with the virus?
+But can a vegan diet protect against a virus Infection?
 Or can a plant-based diet at least contribute to a mild course of a disease?

 Currently, we can not assume that the vegan diet has a therapeutic effect against the coronavirus COVID-19.
 In any case, most of the proven health benefits of a vegan diet and the observed effect in most cases are the avoidance of unhealthy foods that strain the immune system and the internal organs.
 The often observed health benefits of a balanced, vegan lifestyle are, therefore, mostly based on prevention, not on a therapeutic effect.